-The University of Michigan Police Department (UMPD) K-9 unit consists of two individual teams: Nike and Tank, both Belgian Malinois, who are handled by Officers Susan Upton and Joseph Dunny.
+The University of Michigan Police Department (UMPD) K-9 unit consists of two individual teams: Riggs and Columbo, both Belgian Malinois, who are handled by Officers Susan Upton and Joseph Dunny.
 Belgian Malinois are known for obedience, tracking, agility, search, rescue and police work.
 Officers and their K-9 partners train, work and even live together—all in an effort to keep our community safe.

 What we do